naturalnick/snake-game/README.md

 ## Summary

 Snake is a simple game involving a "snake" and an "apple".
+The snake is represented by a black line.
+The apple is represented by a green dot.

-Use the arrow keys to navigate the canvas, but if you crash into the walls or yourself, you lose.
+Use the arrow keys to navigate the canvas, but if you crash into the walls or yourself, it's game over.
+When you collect apples, you gain a point and extend the length of the snake by one.

-Collect apples to gain length and points.
+- -

 This was a super fun game to make.
 I learned a whole lot about objects, HTML canvas, and calculating positioning.

+The logic in this was very tricky and I had to step away a few times and just use a pen and paper to figure it out.

 ## Author